-Individual Therapy: Psychodynamic Psychotherapy
+- Individual Therapy: Psychodynamic/Analytical Psychotherapy

-Individual Therapy: Cognitive Analytic Psychotherapy (CAT)
+- Individual Therapy: Cognitive Analytic Psychotherapy (CAT)

-Cognitive Analytic Therapy or ‘CAT’ is a time limited model of therapy, usually 16-24 weeks, that focuses upon patterns of behaviour that are constantly repeated by a person to their detriment.
+Cognitive Analytic Therapy or ‘CAT’ is a time limited model of therapy, usually 16-24 weeks that focuses upon patterns of behaviour that are constantly repeated by a person to their detriment.
 These patterns are usually developed in childhood as a way of coping with emotional difficulties and deprivations and to protect the individual from emotional hurt.
 Often they were helpful in the past but are now ineffective and serve to hinder healthy emotional development.

-Individual Therapy: Focused, Short Term Therapy
+- Individual Therapy: Focused, Short Term Therapy

 Focused therapy works on a specific issue that is currently affecting the individual.
-Short term therapy can work very well for mild depression, anxiety, or a specific relationship or work related issue.
+Short term therapy can work very well for mild depression, stress, anxiety, or a specific relationship or work related issue.
 A Cavendish therapist will work with the individual for a minimum of six weeks.

 For couples counselling and adult family counselling see our separate pages

-Online Therapy and Counselling or Traditional Psychotherapy?
+- Online Therapy and Counselling or Traditional Psychotherapy?